OpenChargingCloud/ChargyDesktopApp/linux-live-image.md

 sudo cp ../ChargyDesktopApp/build/chargy_icon.png new/opt/
 ```

-### Change root into the new Linux system and update the Linux system
+### Change root into the new Linux system and update all software packages

 ```
 sudo chroot new /bin/bash